amaarora/amaarora.github.io/_tmp/2021-01-13-efficientdet-pytorch.md

         self.edge_weights = None
 ```
 As a general idea:
 > This `FpnCombine` layer accepts a list of nodes as input nodes.
-Then it calculates some parameters which are then passed to `ResampleFeatureMap` to make sure that we resample the feature maps from the input nodes such that we can combine then.
+Then it calculates some parameters which are then passed to `ResampleFeatureMap` to make sure that we resample/resize the feature maps from the input nodes such that we can combine them.

 The class accepts `feature_info`, `fpn_config`, `fpn_channels`, `inputs_offsets` and `target_reduction` as required inputs.
 We will focus just on these.
 We already know the values of `feature_info` and `fpn_config`.
 Let me share them below once again for reference: